h2oai/h2o-3/h2o-docs/src/product/flow/RecentChanges.md

 #####Algorithms
-- Updated the loss behavior for GBM.
-When loss is set to AUTO, if the response is an integer with 2 levels, then bernoullli (rather than gaussian) behavior is chosen.
-As a result, the `do_classification` flag is no longer necessary in Flow, since the loss completely specifies the desired behavior, and R users no longer to use `as.factor()` in their response to get the desired bernoulli behavior.
 - Updated column-based gradient task to use sparse interface [(github)](https://github.com/h2oai/h2o-dev/commit/de5685b7c8e109cc39b671ef0bfd016516145d30)
 - Updated LBFGS (added progress monitor interface, updated some default params), added progress and job support to GLM lbfgs [(github)](https://github.com/h2oai/h2o-dev/commit/6b89bb9201a89df93c4131b7ba10a7d17b45d72e)
 - Added pretty print [(github)](https://github.com/h2oai/h2o-dev/commit/ebc824f9b081b61337c88e52b682bf42d9825c97)